 Nothing is more important to your email marketing than your list of subscribers.
 The success of your campaigns, not to mention your business, depends on an interested and engaged list.
 You may be tempted to hurry along your list building efforts by buying an email list, but giving in to that moment of temptation can lead to poor email results and possibly damage your mailing reputation for a long time.

-In this post, we’ll take a look at some of the reasons that a purchased email list is a big don’t for email marketing.
+In this post, we’ll take a look at some of the reasons that buying an email list is a big don’t for email marketing.

 Email service providers won’t allow purchased lists